laigen-unam/automatic-summarization-TFs/README.md

 - Liu, H., Christiansen, T., Baumgartner, W. A., Jr., and Verspoor, K. (2012) BioLemmatizer: a lemmatization tool for morphological processing of biomedical text.
 J. Biomed.
 Semantics, 3, 1-29.
 - https://sourceforge.net/projects/biolemmatizer/

-You could indicate which preprocessing steps will be executed by assigning FALSE to the corresponding variable within shell script:
+You could indicate which preprocessing steps will be executed by assigning TRUE/FALSE for the corresponding variable within shell script:
 ```shell
     PRE=TRUE
     echo "   Preprocessing: $PRE"